threefoldtech/zinit/docs/readme.md

 Run `zinit --help` to show a list of the current implemented sub-commands.

 ## init
-the init sub-command is the main mode for zinit. it reads the configured services files available under the config directory provided by the `-c` flag.
-Then it auto monitor those services.
+the init sub-command is the main mode for zinit.
+It reads the configured services files in available in the config directory`/etc/zinit` or anopther one provided by the`-c` flag.
+Then it auto monitors those services.

 When a service is monitored, it means that it's auto started, and then watched in case the service exited for any reason.
 When a service exits, it's automatically restarted, unless it's marked as a `oneshot`

+## Running zinit in a container

+When running zinit in a container, supply the `--container` argument to the init command.

 If you want to read more about `zinit` process manager please check [here](implementation.md)